Adrilaw/MedusaPhisher/README.md

 Host phishing pages using localhost.run for easy access.
 Customizable phishing page creation for a tailored approach.
 Catch credentials entered into phishing pages for analysis.
+Add option to choose either to use default port or custom.
+Added function to keep script running after capturing creds to enable user to continue testing.
 The generated phishing link will be displayed, along with its QR code for easy access.

 # Dependencies